kragen/dercuano/README.md

 Status
 ------

-I've been hacking on this piece of shit for three hours.
+I’ve been hacking on this piece of shit for three and a half hours.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
-So far I have stuck two of them in, totaling 25K.
-So I am about eight or nine doublings away from finishing the job.
-The notes are currently slightly harder to read in this form than as plain text files, due to the lack of CSS, date/time metadata, and tables of contents.
+So far I have stuck four of them in, totaling 79K.
+So I am about eight doublings away from finishing the job;
+the last doubling took half an hour.
+The notes are currently slightly harder to read in this form than as plain text files, due to the lack of CSS anddate/time metadata.

 I may hack together some kind of web UI for adding things to the triple store, but so far I’ve been adding them by hand.